mkmacho/qualitative-interviews/README.md

 **Step 2**: Build a Docker image (e.g. `interviews`) and run a container:

 To build and then run a container in the background you can add the `--detach` flag.
-We are publishing the `8000` port to forward requests and sharing a filesystem within the `./app` directory such to see outputs directly.
+We are publishing the `8000` port to forward requests and mounting (i.e. sharing) the filesystem within the `/app` subdirectory such to see outputs directly.
 This can be done by running:

 ```bash
 docker build --tag interviews .